-Network Appliance Inc. (NetApp) will next week announce plans to OEM data classification software from Mountain View, Calif., startup Kazeon Systems Inc., adding an important piece of ILM technology to its
+Network Appliance Inc. (NetApp) will next week announce plans to OEM data classification software from Mountain View, Calif., startup Kazeon Systems Inc., adding an important piece of ILM technology to its portfolio.

 Data classification software indexes information and executes a range of precise actions on that content.
 Based on policies, it can determine access rights to a file, as well as its residency, movement and final home within the storage infrastructure.
 That's the theory at least.